United States · duration itinerary

 Insider tips

-- ◆Utilize ride-sharing services or public transport to navigate LA's sprawl.
+- ◆Utilize ride-sharing services like Uber or Lyft for convenient transport between attractions.

-- ◆Book popular restaurants and attractions in advance.
+- ◆Book popular restaurants and attractions, especially for weekend evenings, well in advance.

 Packing highlights